ShieldHeart1/RelentlessNight/README.md

 * (V4.00) Minimum reachable temperature is now also configurable.
 This determines how fast temperatures drop with lengthening nights, as well at the minimum temperature possible at the end game.

+* (V3.00) (optional/configurable) - Ability to adjust how long fuels will burn in a fire or how long lantern fuel will last while in use.

+* (V3.00) (optional/configurable) - Realistic freezing damage option added, causing the player to suffer freezing damage faster if travelling below -40C.

-* (V3.00) Indoor environments will retain heat from fires much longer after the fire has burnt out through the Heat Retention mechanic.
+* (V3.00) - Indoor environments will retain heat from fires much longer after the fire has burnt out through the Heat Retention mechanic.
 The hotter the fire, the longer it will keep the place warm.
 In enclosed buildings, fires will heat the whole house/space and better insulated environments will keep warm for longer.

-* (V3.00) (optional/configurable) - Ability to adjust how long fuels will burn in a fire or how long lantern fuel will last while in use.

-* (V3.00) (optional/configurable) - Realistic freezing damage option added, causing the player to suffer freezing damage faster if travelling below -40C.

-* (V2.00) Coals can be added to a fire without a waiting period (late-game balancing)
+* (V2.00) - Coal can be added to a fire without a waiting period (late-game balancing)

 * (V2.00) - Surveying is now possible at night, provided the weather is clear and enough light is present.